Stocks Fall on Wall Street as Hopes Fade for Stimulus Deal

 The Federal Reserve has also indicated that it will keep interest rates at nearly zero for a while to support the economy, even if inflation hits its target level.

 Aid for the economy from elsewhere in Washington, though, has been harder to come by.
-Hopes are fading that Congress and the White House can agree on another round of support in the near term.
+Hopes are fading that Congress and the White House can agree on another round of support any time soon.

 “The cold reality that markets have refused to countenance is that even if an agreement was reached, its chances of being enacted before the November election are about zero,” said Jeffrey Halley of Oanda.
 “Still, this is 2020, the year where markets never let reality get in the way of a good story.”